SoftUni-Internal/interactive-content/EN/06-Spring-Data-Advanced-Querying/01-Java-Persistance-Query-Language.md

 [slide]

-# Java Persistance Query Language
+# Java Persistence Query Language

 JPQL is a tool used when either our queries get too complex and query method names are just not enough or the method name gets too ugly.

-It's an **object oriented** query language part of the Java Persistance APi.
+It's an **object-oriented** query language part of the Java Persistence API.

 Used to make queries against entities stored in a relational database.

-JPQL is simillar to SQL except few differences.
+JPQL is similar to SQL except for a few differences.

-- The biggest and most important difference is that we interact and make queries witht the entities not with the tables from the DB.
+- The biggest and most important difference is that we interact and make queries with the entities, not with the tables from the DB.
-- It won't affect the database dirrectly.
+- It won't affect the database directly.

 The JPQL functionalities include: